 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Alfred Health reported total carbon emissions of approximately 48,157,940 kg CO2e, with Scope 1 emissions accounting for about 15,191,380 kg CO2e and Scope 3 emissions at approximately 9,317,910 kg CO2e.
-In 2023, the total emissions were slightly higher at about 48,955,740 kg CO2e, with Scope 1 emissions of approximately 14,583,330 kg CO2e and Scope 3 emissions of around 9,045,810 kg CO2e.
-The trend shows a slight decrease in total emissions from 2023 to 2024.
+In 2024, Alfred Health reported total carbon emissions of approximately 48,157,940 kg CO2e, with Scope 1 emissions at about 15,191,380 kg CO2e, Scope 2 emissions at around 23,717,220 kg CO2e, and Scope 3 emissions at about 9,317,910 kg CO2e.
+This marks a slight decrease from 2023, where total emissions were approximately 48,955,740 kg CO2e, with Scope 1 at about 14,583,330 kg CO2e, Scope 2 at approximately 25,326,600 kg CO2e, and Scope 3 at around 9,045,810 kg CO2e.
 Alfred Health has set ambitious climate commitments, aiming to achieve net zero emissions for both Scope 1 and Scope 2 by 2025.
-This commitment is part of their broader strategy to reduce Scope 1 and 2 emissions by 50% by 2024.
-Additionally, they are working towards a long-term goal of reaching net zero across all scopes by 2050, with a roadmap for healthcare to achieve this target.
-The organisation's emissions data is not cascaded from any parent company, indicating that these figures are independently reported.
-Alfred Health's proactive approach to sustainability reflects its commitment to reducing its carbon footprint and addressing climate change within the healthcare sector.
+This commitment is part of a broader strategy to reduce overall emissions by 50% for both scopes by 2024.
+Additionally, the organisation is working towards a long-term goal of reaching net zero across all scopes by 2050.
+These initiatives reflect Alfred Health's dedication to sustainability and its proactive approach to addressing climate change within the healthcare sector.

 Access structured emissions data, company-specific emission factors, and source documents